aserto-dev/express-jwt-aserto/README.md

 This package provides two capabilities:

 1. `jwtAuthz`: Validate a request carrying a JWT to authorize access to an endpoint.
-2. `accessMap`: An endpoint for returning the access map for a service, based on its authorization policy.
+2. `accessMap`: Adds an endpoint for returning the access map for a service, based on its authorization policy.

+Both of these capabilities call out to an authorizer service, which must be configured as part of the `options` map passed in.

-## Install
+## Installation

     $ npm install express-jwt-aserto